cbonoz/theta24/README2.md

 <a href="https://gateway.lighthouse.storage/ipfs/QmeSUzMZSmUnj56WkriWwHjWqtJyarFX41EkPdscrQusuy">Example uploaded document</a>

-This app was deployed and supports Lisk Sepolia and Ethereum mainnet.
+This app was deployed and supports Theta Sepolia and Ethereum mainnet.
 Depending on the use case, the event fired from the contract when verification is completed can be used to trigger separate blockchain-specific workflows.

 ### How to run